CClaros25/PokemonB-W-Remaster/README.md

 # PokemonB-W-Remaster

-Simple Phaser 3 project that loads a sprite sheet and moves a character using arrow keys.

 ## How to play

-- 1. Move around in the grass
+- Move around in the grass
-- 2. You will have a 1/3 chance to run into any pokemon from Gen 1 - Gen 3
+- You will have a 1/3 chance to run into any pokemon from Gen 1 - Gen 3
-- 3. Using locatestorage it allows for you caught pokemon to be saved in your pokedex
+- Using locatestorage it allows for you caught pokemon to be saved in your pokedex

 ## Sprite Info